Jack Sheridan (umpire): Career

 He began his career by umpiring in the Southern League in 1885, then officiated in the California League from 1886 to 1889, after which he gained his first major league experience in the sole season of the Players' League in 1890.
 Nearly all games in that era used a single umpire, and the most outstanding officials generally moved from league to league, going wherever the league presidents were perceived as being most supportive, both in salary and in affirming the umpires' field authority.
 After returning to the California League for the 1891 season, Sheridan umpired in the National League in 1892, then again in the Southern League in 1893.

 In 1894–95, he umpired in the Western League, where he first became associated with that league's president, Ban Johnson.
-Johnson was fiercely supportive of his umpiring staff, and apart from a brief return to the NL in 1896–97, Sheridan would remain an umpire in Johnson's league for the remainder of his career.
-In 1901, the Western League added several eastern cities and renamed itself the American League, and through a series of signings of NL players successfully established itself as a rival major league.
+Johnson was fiercely supportive of his umpiring staff, and apart from a brief return to the NL in 1896–97, including the 1896 Temple Cup, Sheridan would remain an umpire in Johnson's league for the remainder of his career.
+In 1900, the Western League renamed itself the American League, and through a series of signings of NL players, the following year successfully established itself as a rival major league.
 In contrast to the rowdier NL, where umpires were routinely subjected to great abuse with little backing from the league office, Johnson staunchly defended his field officials and insisted that players and local authorities maintain respect for them.

 When he was not umpiring, Sheridan worked as an undertaker.
 A 1905 newspaper article even described Sheridan as having announced his retirement to pursue undertaking in 1905.
 Before the 1906 season, Sheridan renewed his contract with the American League.
 In 1906, Sheridan ejected outfielder Tip O'Neill after an argument and may have been indirectly responsible for the end of O'Neill's career.
 The outfielder was replaced by Pat Dougherty, who won the position for the season.
 O'Neill did not play in the major leagues after that year.